Special Needs Programme

 F.5

-To recognise the importance of work, develop a positive work ethic and understand the concept of financial management
+To recognize the importance of work, develop a positive work ethic and understand the concept of financial management

 12